rcarmo/azure-functions-bootstrap/README.md

+# azure-functions-bootstrap

 This template deploys:

 * An Azure Functions App (Consuption/on-demand plan) with:
   * A supporting storage account (for WebJob storage and your own queues)
   * An Application Insights account
-* A Redis instance (C0) for managing function state
+* A Redis instance (C0) for managing live function state

+## Usage

+Unlike typical Azure templates, this one's completely CLI centric, so there are no "click to deploy" links (sorry Windows folk!)

+Grab `bash`, check out the `Makefile` and you'll be all set

 ## Post-Deployment Checklist: